 When to Fertilize Bermuda grass in Texas

-During the summer is when you should do the post-emergent fertilizer applications which end around mid-September and should not go beyond September.
-There are some hybrid of Bermuda grass that need special care and should be fertilized more frequently compared to others.
-Add another treatment of Pre-Emergent fertilizer in the fall season around September-October.
+Summer is best for post-emergent fertilizer applications, ending around mid-September.
+There are some Bermuda grass hybrids that need special care and should be fertilized more frequently compared to others.
+If you’ve chosen such a type for your lawn, add another treatment of pre-emergent fertilizer around September-October.

-The most used types of fertilizers for Bermuda grass are nitrogen, potassium and phosphorus fertilizers.
-Organic fertilizers include soybean and cottonseed meal which have high nitrogen levels.
-Synthetic organic fertilizers are cornmeal and urea.
-Urea has small amounts of nitrogen which are easy to release.
+The most common ingredients found in fertilizers for Bermuda grass are nitrogen, potassium, and phosphorus.
+Organic fertilizers include soybean and cottonseed meal, which have high nitrogen levels.

 General Fertilization Times: